spiceai/docs/spiceaidocs/docs/api/http/search.md

 Performs a basic vector similarity search across one or more datasets.

 Request Body
- - `datasets` (array of strings): Names of the dataset components to perform the similarity search on.
+ - `datasets` (array of strings, Optional): Names of the dataset components to perform the similarity search on.
 Each dataset must have exactly one column augmented with an embedding.
+If None, all available datasets are used.
  - `text` (string): Query plaintext used to retrieve similar rows from the underlying datasets listed in the `from` request key.
  - `limit` (integer): The number of rows to return, per `from` dataset.
 Default: 3.
  - `where` (string): An SQL filter predicate to apply within the search.